 Are these THAT necessary?
 Many houses don’t have them, especially older homes.
 So what’s the big deal?
-The answer is: safety.
-If the device you’re using develops a short inside it and allows the electricity to find an easier path than the neutral wire, it will take it – a lot of times, into YOU!
+The answer is safety.
+If the device you’re using develops a short inside it and allows the electricity to find an easier path than the neutral wire, it will take it – often, into YOU!
 If not you, then it can take a path through some flammable material, which really isn’t a good thing either.

 So if you’re remodeling, be sure to install outlets with a grounding function.
-Especially if you are working in an area near water (kitchen, bathroom) do you need to install GFI or GFCI outlets.
-What these do is compare the amount of electricity leaving through the hot (usually black) wire and returning through the neutral (white) wire.
+Especially if you are working in an area near water (kitchen, bathroom), do you need to install GFI or GFCI outlets?
+These compare the amount of electricity leaving through the hot (usually black) wire and returning through the neutral (white) wire.
 If they are different, it breaks the circuit.
-This is to protect you if some of the electricity is passing through you into say, the sink, rather than returning to the panel.
-The amount to seriously do you harm is far less than the amount required to blow the breaker.
+This is to protect you if some of the electricity passes through you into, say, the sink, rather than returning to the panel.
+The amount to seriously harm you is far less than the amount required to blow the breaker.
 NEC Electrical Code states you must have a grounding conductor in every circuit.
-Don’t do a half-way job, it isn’t worth it.
+Don’t do a halfway job; it isn’t worth it.
 And besides, if you have an older home, aren’t those two prong outlets a PAIN!?

 Lamunyon Dry Out & Foundation Repair will always be there to clean up after a fire, but if you can avoid it with a few simple changes – do it!